Microsoft Graph connector agent

 Agent is offline

-The agent is considered offline if it is not able to contact graph connector services.
-In such cases, please follow the below steps:
+The agent is considered offline if it isn't able to contact graph connector services.
+In such cases, follow these steps:

-1. Check if the agent is running - Sign-in to the machine where the agent is installed and check if it is running.
-In Task Manager, go to Services tab, check if GcaHostService is in the running state (below screenshot in Windows 11).
+1. Check if the agent is running - Sign-in to the machine where the agent is installed and check if it's running.
+In Task Manager, go to Services tab, check if GcaHostService is in the running state.
 If not, right click and start the service.
-Screenshot of services in Task Manager.

 • From PowerShell, run the following command: